madelynschaut/MS_Botany563/notebook-log.md

 ```

 ### bootstrapping and branch support
-the previous execution generated 20 ML trees by raxml-ng default settings. bootstrap support values will be generated for those trees
+The previous execution generated 20 ML trees by raxml-ng default settings-- bootstrap support values will be generated for those trees

-ran bootstrap on my aligned data ADH_OG0000000-aligned.fasta
+I first ran bootstrap on my aligned data ADH_OG0000000-aligned.fasta
 ```
 ./raxml-ng  --bootstrap --threads 2 --msa ADH_OG0000000-aligned.fasta --model JTT+G4+F --prefix JTT_2
 ```

-the following was returned:
+The following was returned:
 ```
 RAxML-NG was called at 30-Apr-2021 21:56:07 as follows: